 Based on a 1922 book by Hugo Bettauer, The City Without Jews was released as a film in Austria in 1924 and was a sizeable hit, despite being definitively "before its time."
-However, the reaction it provoked among Austria's political right wing was immediate, extreme, and also a chilling portent of the violence that would soon engulf the entire continent.
+However, the reaction it provoked among Austria's political right wing was immediate, extreme, and also a chilling portent of the brutality that would soon engulf the entire continent.

 As far as satires go, The City Without Jews, or Die Stadt ohne Juden, had a fairly unsubtle title, and that's probably attributable to the era in which it was released.
 Although it would end up eerily predicting the rise of Nazism in Germany, the film was released a decade earlier, in 1924, in neighboring Austria.
 The Expressionist silent film was written, produced, and directed by Hans Karl Breslauer, but it was adapted from a book by Hugo Bettauer, which was released in 1922.

-The Austrian-born Adolf Hitler, who would soon rise to ultimate power in Germany, had just been thrown in jail for his role in the Beer Hall Putsch, and was busy drafting Mein Kampf.
-The fascist future portrayed in The City Without Jews may have seemed a long way off when it hit theaters, but it unfortunately wasn't.
+The Austrian-born Adolf Hitler, who would soon rise to ultimate power in Germany, had just been thrown in jail for his role in the Beer Hall Putsch and was busy drafting Mein Kampf.
+The fascist future portrayed in The City Without Jews may have seemed a long way off when it hit theaters, but it, unfortunately, wasn't.

 Since they had long been the subject of finance-based conspiracy, that the plot of The City Without Jews centered around Jews being blamed for an economic crisis wasn't exactly the film's boldest prediction.
 However, the fact that the plot sees local Jews run out of Austria when they're blamed for rising unemployment and rampant poverty is eerily accurate to the movement that would soon begin in neighboring Germany.

-The act, which targeted Jewish businesses and individuals, was initially carried out by the SA - the sturmabteilung, or Nazi paramilitary group nicknamed the "brownshirts" — but soon ordinary citizens joined the hateful fray.
+The act, which targeted Jewish businesses and individuals, was initially carried out by the SA - the Sturmabteilung, or Third Reich paramilitary group nicknamed the "Brownshirts" - but soon ordinary citizens joined the hateful fray.
 The City Without Jews had long before featured average townspeople assailing Jewish business owners, angrily demonstrating, and attacking Jews in the street - actions that aren't all that dissimilar to the horrors of Kristallnacht.